Social Icons

 Directed by Karl Skogland

-I recalled seeing Liberty Stand Still when I was much younger and I just felt it was a Phone Booth style ripoff, but instead of a Phone Booth, this time we had a hot dog stand.
+I remember seeing Liberty Stand Still when I was much younger, and I thought it was just a Phone Booth rip-off—except instead of a phone booth, this time we had a hot dog stand.

-The movie was not that great and I can see why many did not like it and because of the bad reviews it never made it to the theaters.
-It was a direct-to-video release that just lacked the needed jolt of thrill to make it worth seeing more than once.
+The movie wasn’t that great, and I can see why many people didn’t like it.
+Because of the bad reviews, it never made it to theaters and was released straight to video.
+It lacked the jolt of thrill needed to make it worth watching more than once.

-What was majorly missing in this movie is that energetic charisma in the acting of the leads.
-It was like they were just comfortable having a gun pointed at them.
-What you will expect from someone who has a sniper rifle pointed at her and has been shut at more than once from hence rifle is not what this movie gives you.
+What was mostly missing in this movie was the energetic charisma in the leads’ performances.
+It felt like they were way too comfortable having a gun pointed at them.
+You’d expect someone with a sniper rifle aimed at them—and who’s already been shot at—to react differently, but that’s not what this movie delivers.

-Liberty (played by Linda Fiorentino) was fine with a rifle pointed at her and was too calm and confident.
-Joe (Wesley Snipes) was just annoying a character and boring a voice to be fun.
-His motive may have been more grounded, but the movie tried too much to be believable and failed to be enjoyable.
-What was lacking is the simplicity of Phone Booth.
+Liberty (played by Linda Fiorentino) was oddly calm and confident with a rifle pointed at her.
+Joe (Wesley Snipes) was an annoying character with a boring voice, making him hard to root for.
+His motive might have been more grounded, but the movie tried too hard to be believable and ended up failing to be enjoyable.
+What it really lacked was the simplicity of Phone Booth.

-Liberty was a gun sales person in an arranged marriage and with a nice boyfriend on the side.
-She is not that proud of her life as you will get to see when the movie continues to grow, but she has made peace with it.
+Liberty is a gun salesperson in an arranged marriage, with a nice boyfriend on the side.
+She’s not exactly proud of her life, as you’ll see as the movie progresses, but she’s made peace with it.

-She and her husband run a company that makes guns and they do not care whose hands the guns fall to as long as the person is willing to pay.
+She and her husband run a company that manufactures guns, and they don’t care whose hands the guns end up in, as long as the buyer can pay.

-Joe lost his daughter to one of these guns and he wants revenge and not just revenge he wanted the world to see the danger of guns.
-His style of getting this done is to hold Liberty hostage and make her make his statement for him to the American public.
-Problem is, this movie didn’t seem to want to take the time to make that statement/argument believable.
-The movie was more interested in getting us sucked into the lives of the characters which at the point of viewing was very boring.
-The writer failed to understand what a movie twist is supposed to do.
+Joe lost his daughter to one of these guns, and he wants revenge—not just for himself, but to show the world the dangers of guns.
+His plan is to hold Liberty hostage and force her to make his statement to the American public.
+The problem is, the movie doesn’t take the time to make that statement or argument believable.
+Instead, it tries to suck us into the characters’ lives, which, at that point, were pretty boring.
+The writer didn’t seem to understand what a movie twist is supposed to do.

-Twists are supposed to make you go wow!!!
-If you are like me watching the movie with the power of skipping back, you want to skip back and see the way things were being added up to this point.
-If you are in the cinema, loose ends in your memory get tired up.
+Twists are supposed to make you go, “Wow!”
+If you’re like me, watching with the ability to skip back, you’d want to rewind and see how everything added up to that point.
+If you’re in a cinema, loose ends in your memory get tied up.

-The twist in this movie was so pathetic and the delivery lacked enthusiasm, that even if you missed it, it not in anyway affected the movie’s outcome.
+The twist in this movie was so pathetic, and the delivery lacked so much enthusiasm, that even if you missed it, it wouldn’t have affected the movie’s outcome.

-I cannot in good faith say go take a swing at Liberty Stand Still, because I rather leave the movie in the memory of movies I have seen way back when.
+I can’t, in good faith, tell you to give Liberty Stand Still a try.
+I’d rather leave it in the memory of movies I saw way back when.

 0 comments: